opensearch-project/opensearch-jvector/scripts/README.md

 - `knn_graph_merge_time`: Time spent on graph merge (ms)

 ##### Search Testing
+The search performs a vector search, and defaults to 10 nearest neighbors (k).
 For each search iteration, the script:
 1. Performs a kNN search
 2. Collects the JVector stats
 3. Reports the incremental changes for each metric